hydra-synth/hydra/README.md

 * CTRL-Shift-Enter: run all code on screen
 * ALT-Enter: run a block
 * CTRL-Shift-H: hide or show code
+* CTRL-Shift-S: Save screenshot and download as local file

 All code can be run either from the in-browser text editor or from the browser console.